david125tran/Tableau/README.md

 # Tableau - Data Visualization

-All work done in Tableau (version 2019.2.2)

-These are some of my Tableau worksheets that I've used to learn Tableau.
-In each section, I attach a CSV or Excel file to analyze.
+All work done in Tableau (version 2019.2.2).
+I did this under the Udemy course, Tableau 2022: A-Z: Hands on Tableau Training for Data Science by Kirill Eremenko.
+In each section, I attach a file to analyze.
 I then attach my Tableau worksheets from the data.
-These materials came from a Udemy course.

 Section 2 - P1-OfficeSupplies file shows different office supplies, price, and units sold by sales representative (Rep)
 1) Most Total Sales Per Region - I show which sales representative (Rep) had the most total sales.
 I created a calculated field in Tableau to show who had the most total sales per region.
 Total Sales = (Units * Unit Price)